JimberSoftware/docs/company/groups/groups.md

 ## Copy Group
 Groups can be copied by clicking on the copy icon next to their name ![icon_copy_group.png](/icon_copy_group.png ':size=35').

- You'll then be able to copy the group:
+ You'll then be able to choose a name for the new group:

 ![copy_group.png](/copy_group.png ':size=500')

-> [!NOTE]
-> The name of the new group is then `copy of ...` and can be changed.
+The new group will show the same details as the original group: firewall rules, group traffic rules, port rules and attributed services.